jdrichardsappacad/week14-react-learning-objectives/learning-objectives-filled.md

     npx create-react-app <name of app> --use-npm
     ```

+    npx gives us the latest version. `--use-npm` just means to use npm instead of yarn or some other package manager

 8.  **Construct a custom 'create-react-app' template and use it to start a new application**<br/>
     We have a special App Academy template which we create by using:

     ```js
-    npx create-react-app --template @appacademy/simple --use-npm
+    npx create-react-app --template @appacademy/react-v17 --use-npm
     ```

 9.  **Pass props into a React component**<br/>
-    React elements can accept props from its parent or from wherever it is created or rendered. **props** is an object that gets passed down from the parent function component into the child function component.
+    `props` is an object that gets passed down from the parent component to the child component.
+The values can be of any data structure including a function (which is an object)

     ```js
     function NavBar() {